-John Eliot Gardiner, born on 20th April 1943 in Devon, first took up the baton at the age of 15 and whilst studying at King’s College, Cambridge, he toured the Middle East conducting the Oxford and Cambridge Singers.
+Born on 20 April 1943 in Devon, he first took up the baton at the age of 15 and whilst studying at King’s College, Cambridge, he toured the Middle East conducting the Oxford and Cambridge Singers.

 During his time at Cambridge he founded the Monteverdi Choir in 1964, and made his conducting debut with them at the Wigmore Hall in 1966.